Supporting staff to get vaccinated

 - the government's latest vaccine health information

-- when staff might be offered the vaccine
+- how staff can access the vaccine

 - if staff will need time off work to get vaccinated

 - pay for time off work related to the vaccine

 - whether the employer plans to collect data on staff vaccinations, and if so, how this will follow data protection law (UK GDPR)